-Admission requirements are based on current admissions policies and are aligned with the college's practices on equal opportunity.
+Admission requirements are based on current admissions policies and are aligned with the college's equal opportunity practices.
 All students seeking admission to BTC must complete requirements listed below and must be admitted into a degree or certificate program.
-Additional requirements are in place for the Medical Assistant, Practical Nursing, Professional Nursing, Nurse Assistant, and Medication Technician programs, and students must be able to attend all clinical or externship sites.
+Additional requirements are in place for the Medical Assistant, Practical Nursing, Associate degree in Professional Nursing, RN to BSN Completion, Nurse Assistant, and Medication Technician programs, and students must be able to attend all clinical or externship sites, as required per program.
 NO Exceptions.